wprender/cloudbreak-docs/docs/gcp.md

 After the `create and start cluster` button is pushed Cloudbreak will start to create resources on your GCP account.

->**Important** Always use Cloudbreak to delete the cluster, or if that fails for some reason always try to delete the Google Cloud first.
+>**IMPORTANT** Always use Cloudbreak to delete the cluster, or if that fails for some reason always try to delete the Google Cloud first.

 **Advanced options**